 What Are The Benefits of TSA PreCheck?

 After years of taking off your shoes to go through airport security, the most noticeable difference might be that you can finally just leave them on when using TSA Pre.
-Additional perks include leaving on light outerwear and jackets, belts, and keeping laptops and small liquids in your bag.

 Essentially, it makes having carry-on luggage a breeze as you won’t have to take everything you carefully packed into it back out to go through the security line!